-Writing style may be a bit hard to point to directly, but something clearly separates Hemingway from Steinbeck, Atwood from LeGuin, or Keats from Wordsworth.
-Though two given writers might dwell on similar themes, each writer will express a unique writing style, through elements like word choice, narrative structure, and the author’s own voice.
+Writing styles may be hard to define, but something separates Hemingway from Steinbeck, Atwood from LeGuin, or Keats from Wordsworth.
+Though two given writers might dwell on similar themes, every writer expresses a unique writing style, conveyed through elements like word choice, narrative structure, and the author’s own voice.

-So what is style in writing?
-The truth is that style is something intangible and ineffable.
-When you break down the elements of writing styles, you lose something indescribable that forms in the gestalt of those elements.
+But what is style in writing?
+On some level, style is ineffable.
+It’s also emergent: when you parse the elements of writing styles, you lose something that lives in how you put them together.

-Nonetheless, this article provides tips for honing style in your own work.
-We’ll analyze the different types of writing styles, look at writing styles examples from various famous authors, and suggest different ways to experiment in your own work.
+This article provides tips for honing style in your own work.
+We’ll analyze the different types of writing styles, look at examples of different writing styles from famous authors, and suggest different ways to experiment in your own work.

-But first, let’s clarify what we mean when we say “style.”
+But first, let’s clarify what we mean when we say “writing styles.”
 What is style in writing?

 What is Style in Writing?